Click on the links below for printable handouts of this comprehensive information!

-Since 2006, SOAR is responsible for assisting 36,112 persons who were experiencing or at risk of homelessness to access Social Security disability benefits.
-Decisions on SOAR-assisted initial applications were received in an average of 101 days in 2016, an increase of 20 days from 2015.
-The national SOAR allowance rate for 2016 is 67 percent.
-This compares to the initial allowance rate of 28 percent for all persons aged 18–64 who applied for SSI or SSDI in FY2019 (Social Security Administration.
+Since 2006, SOAR is responsible for assisting 40,311 persons who were experiencing or at risk of homelessness to access Social Security disability benefits.
+Decisions on SOAR-assisted initial applications were received in an average of 96 days in 2017, a decrease of 5 days from 2016.
+The national SOAR allowance rate for 2017 was 64 percent.
+This compares to the initial allowance rate of 28.5 percent for all persons aged 18–64 who applied for SSI or SSDI in FY2019 (Social Security Administration.
 SSI Annual Statistical Report, 2019.
 Table 70. .
 Washington, DC: Social Security Administration, August 2020. https://www.ssa.gov/policy/docs/statcomps/ssi_asr/.)

 Building a Strong Foundation for SOAR

-You want to get involved with SOAR?
+You want to be a SOAR provider?
 That's great!
 Here's what to expect...

 Communities funded by HUD's Continuum of Care program are planning and implementing coordinated entry systems.
 Incorporating disability-related questions into a community’s coordinated entry system can assist in identifying potential SOAR applicants.